• WeDuc

 Impact

-• Sticky knowledge drives the learning in class
+• Knowledge drives the learning in class

 • Inspirational teaching and learning takes place which promotes a curiosity and excitement about the subject.